Willie Nelson, ‘Always on My Mind’ — Story Behind the Song

 Anyway, I took it back downstairs, and we cut it, and all the guys in the band seemed to like it -- that was kind of my gauge.
 When I did something new, I asked my pickers, my buddies I played all those records with, like the Box Tops and all that stuff -- I did a lot of recording with that band as just a guitar player, you know.
 Myself and Bobby Womack and, of course, Reggie Young was the band.
 Anyway, we cut it.
 And a little session on it right there, and took it to Nashville.
 I was recording for Mongoose Records -- that’s who I was with, Fred Foster.
 We couldn’t wait to get here and play that thing for him.

-Tips and I were convinced that it was a No. 1 record.
+Chips and I were convinced that it was a No. 1 record.
 We were just like two school kids with a new invention, you know.
 I played it for Fred Foster, and he said, “I don’t think the world’s ready for that.”
 I said, “You’ve got to be f---ing kidding me,” pardon my language.
-And Tips, ditto.
+And Chips, ditto.
 We left there -- I mean, we were mad.
-We got back in his airplane, we had flown over here from Memphis; we got back in that airplane and flew back to Memphis, but this time it was storming, and I’m surprised we didn’t crash that airplane because we had to get out below the clouds and fly below the cloud coverage because Tips didn’t have an instrument ticket.
+We got back in his airplane, we had flown over here from Memphis; we got back in that airplane and flew back to Memphis, but this time it was storming, and I’m surprised we didn’t crash that airplane because we had to get out below the clouds and fly below the cloud coverage because Chips didn’t have an instrument ticket.

 So we flew back to Memphis, and Chips said -- I remember the last thing Chips said about it was, “He’s going to rue the day he ever turned that song down, I’m telling you right now Wayne.
 That song is a big, huge song."